 You need to embed personalized affiliate links in your blog or content, and when clicked, your user will then be directed to the product on another storefront.
 If the user then purchases the product within the cookie period (the period within which the affiliate sale is valid), then the person who referred the user receives a cut of the revenue generated.

 Amazon is currently one of the most popular affiliate networks because of the wide selection of products that they offer.
 After setting up your profile you can search through their entire catalog.
 When you see products that you would like to feature on your website, you can then generate an affiliate link that will direct your user to the product and recognize you as the referral source.
-You can embed this link in your website in a way that provides value to the user, like a product review.
+You can embed this link in your website in a way that provides value to the user, like a review of the best shoes for longboarding.
 After the user clicks the link, they receive a cookie on their web browser.
 If the user purchases anything on amazon while the cookie is active, you receive a percentage of the revenue (which varies from 1-10% depending on the category of product).

 For Amazon, the cookie period is 24 hours, meaning that even if the user closes the Amazon page or their browser, your referral remains active for 24 hours from the initial click.
 If they decide to come back to Amazon over the next 24 hours and purchase this product or something else, you will still receive your cut.
 Due to Amazon's popularity, there is a chance that the user was already looking at purchasing from Amazon during your time frame before they encountered your cookie.
 This allows you to slide in and collect a commission from a sale that was going to happen anyways.
 Amazon will send your earnings directly to your bank account every month.